Anonymous Reporting Line

 - Workplace harassment

-Jolene Lane is the Title IX coordinator for the University and the vice president of inclusion and equity, and Tami Hannon is the deputy Title IX coordinator for employees.
-Each can provide information, assistance, support and services for faculty and staff who believe have been targeted by or experienced misconduct.
+The Title IX coordinator for the University, vice president of inclusion and equity, along with the deputy Title IX coordinator for employees, can provide information, assistance, support and services for faculty and staff who believe have been targeted by or experienced misconduct.
 Title IX site.

 Our Equal Employment Office can advise on potential discrimination issues.